 - The Maximum source cell size controls the base cell size of the cache.
 Above the maximum source cell size, the cache tiles will be created by resampling existing cache tiles.
 Below the maximum source cell size, the cache tiles will be created using the data from the source imagery.

-- Choose when and where to build the cache.
+- Under Options, choose when and where to build the cache.
 The default setting is to build the cache automatically on the stand-alone image server.
-Use the reported Estimated cache size to help you make this choice.
+Use the reported Estimated cache size under Estimate to help make this choice.

 Cache automatically on the server

 If the cache is small, it is easiest to build the whole cache automatically.
 This is the default setting.

 If the cache is large, it is wise to build the cache manually in phases, caching the largest scales at selected areas of interest that are most likely to be visited.
 You can manually build the cache from the ArcGIS Online website or ArcGIS Enterprise website.

 - Specify the Cache directory to store the data cache.